 The figures don’t lie.
 The demand for cyber security will only continue to grow.
 Through local collaborative efforts between employers, training providers, and community leaders, we can ensure individuals have the opportunity to build on their tech knowledge and participate in a secure, thriving economy.

 The post The Internet Wants YOU: Consider a Career in Cyber Security. appeared first on Connected.

 It’s impossible to overstate the importance of security in today’s digital world.
 Cyber attacks are growing in frequency and sophistication every day, and a key risk to our economy and security is the lack of professionals to protect our growing networks.
 According to a study by the Center for Cyber Safety and Education, by 2022, there will be a shortage of 1.8 million information security workers.
 So, it’s critical that that we begin now to prepare our students—and any others who are interested in making a career move—to fill these gaps.
 Many colleges and universities have developed information assurance programs that help technical, security-minded students achieve a great foundation in this industry.
 We also challenge corporations to offer intern and co-op opportunities for students in these degree programs, so they can see what security looks like in practical, business-world applications.

 Connection is committed to promoting cyber security and online safety.
-Join Connection during Week 4 of NCSAM, as we explore cyber security as a viable and rewarding profession and encourage people from all backgrounds to see information security as an essential career path.
+Cyber security is a viable and rewarding profession and we encourage people from all backgrounds to see information security as an essential career path.